edumserrano/markdown-link-check-output-parser/docs/dev-notes/workflows/test-action-workflow.md

 > **Note**
 >
 > Before the `GITHUB_TOKEN` from the workflow run was enough, there was no need for a custom token.
-However, around the time for commit, the app started failing due to a `500` when downloading workflow run logs using the `GITHUB_TOKEN`.
+However, around the time of commit 42bd774ebbf09450a4e7a2dcad33cc17995aa5af, the app started failing due to a `500` when downloading workflow run logs using the `GITHUB_TOKEN`.
 >
 > Couldn't find any information as to what might have changed in GitHub to cause this so I decided to fix the problem using a custom token.
 However, in the future, I might try again using the `GITHUB_TOKEN` to see if the problem has been remediated.